 Our latest title is out now

 Strange happenings at Ramsden House care home go unnoticed by the authorities.
-Set in the beautiful Jurassic coast, this prestigious home started up by a go-ahead professional couple seems the ideal place for star songster, Ursula to place her loved but inconvenient autistic daughter Tosca to develop into adulthood.
+Set in the beautiful Jurassic coast, this prestigious home started up by a go-ahead professional couple seems the ideal place for star songster, Ursula to place her loved autistic daughter Tosca to develop into adulthood.
 To Ursula’s chagrin her best friend, Tosca’s Godmother Isobel, is worried.
 Through a chance meeting with a man with a disability, Andrew and Bowie his spaniel dog, she’s picked up sinister vibes about Ramsden House, an awkward situations since Ursula relies on Isobel’s support for Tosca.